AnnaVargova/AutomationShield_wiki/BOBShield.md

 `float BOBClass::sensorRead()`<br/>
 SensorRead function return the corrected value of sensor and set actual position to position — calibrated minimum also set actual position to position — predefined value.<br/>

-# <a name="3d-skecth-1"/>3D sketch
-The whole model was designed in CAD software and forwarded to the 3D print service.
-There are five parts to be printed: stand with servo, stand without servo, the tube holder, the sensor case and the simple closure or blinding.
-You may download 3D printed parts from [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/BOBShield_3D_printed_parts.rar).
-The entire assembly you may download from [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/BOBShield_final_assembly.rar).
-Other assembly parts: a sensor, a Arduino microcontroller, a potentiometer and a servo motor are downloadable from [GrabCAD database](https://grabcad.com/library).
-Printed circuit board is rendered from DIPTrace software.

 # <a name="intro"/>Introduction
 ...
 # <a name="api"/>Application programming interface